-Light bouncing works best when your subject is at least six inches away from the background surface, so if you’re using foam board or another rigid surface like a wall or ceiling, you need to make sure that there’s at least that much space between your subject and the background surface.
-You don’t want to have your model too close to the wall or they’ll cast a shadow on the background!
+Light bouncing works best when your subject is at least six inches away from the background surface.
+If you’re using foam board or another rigid surface like a wall or ceiling, you need to make sure there’s at least that much space between your subject and the background surface.
+You don’t want to have your model too close to the wall or they’ll cast a shadow on the background.

 Indoor Scenes With Bounce Light

-Indoor Scenes With Bounce LightOne of the most important elements in a great photograph is lighting.
-We can’t always control the lighting in a room, but we often can adjust it to our benefit.
+tOne of the most important elements in a great photograph is lighting.
+We can’t always control the lighting in a room, but we can adjust it to our benefit.

 Dance Floor Photography Shot With Bounce Flash

 Today on the blog we have a portraiture shot by David Peterson with an awesome lighting setup.
 We talked about using bounce flash in our previous post but here’s a setup that really takes it to the next level.